NeuroJSON/jsnirf/JSNIRF_specification.md

 that can be potentially stored using [JData-based formats](https://github.com/NeuroJSON/jdata)

-Instead of using HDF5, JSNIRF utilizes [JavaScript Object Notation](https://json.org) (JSON) as the text-based storage format and [Binary JData](https://github.com/NeuroJSON/bjdata) derived based on [Universal Binary JSON (UBJSON)](https://ubjson.org), as the binary interface to gain smaller file sizes and faster processing speed.
-The [JData specification](https://github.com/NeuroJSON/jdata/blob/master/JData_specification.md) provides the foundation for serializing complex hierarchical data using JSON/UBJSON constructs.
-This permits us to define language- and library-neutral fNIRS data representations using the simple and extensible constructs using the JSON and UBJSON syntax.
-The use of JSON/UBJSON based JSNIRF data files also extends reading and writing SNIRF in environments where the HDF5 format is not supported, such as MATLAB older than R2011a and GNU Octave.
+Instead of using HDF5, JSNIRF utilizes [JavaScript Object Notation](https://json.org) (JSON) as the text-based storage format and [Binary JData, or BJData](https://github.com/NeuroJSON/bjdata) derived based on [Universal Binary JSON (UBJSON)](https://ubjson.org), as the binary interface to gain smaller file sizes and faster processing speed.
+The [JData specification](https://github.com/NeuroJSON/jdata/blob/master/JData_specification.md) provides the foundation for serializing complex hierarchical data using JSON/BJData constructs.
+This permits us to define language- and library-neutral fNIRS data representations using the simple and extensible constructs using the JSON and BJData syntax.
+The use of JSON/BJData based JSNIRF data files also extends reading and writing SNIRF in environments where the HDF5 format is not supported, such as MATLAB older than R2011a and GNU Octave.